sarakonradi/nest-simulator/doc/tutorials/pynest_tutorial/part_3_connecting_networks_with_synapses.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Simulations typically have lots of numbers in them - we use them to set
-parameters for neuron models, to define the strengths of connections,
+parameters for neuron |models|, to define the strengths of connections,
 the length of simulations and so on.
 Sometimes we want to use the same
 parameters in different scripts, or calculate some parameters based on
 the values of other parameters.
 It is not recommended to hardwire the